mirofrankovic/cookbook-trisport-project-03/README.md

    Json value pairs were added into the mLab document to align with the recipe wireframe.

 * [MongoDB](https://www.mongodb.com/)
-   This project uses mongoDB, a free and open-source cross-platform document-oriented database program.
+   This project uses MongoDB Atlas, a free and open-source cross-platform document-oriented database program.
    Classified as a NoSQL database program, MongoDB uses JSON-like documents with schemata.

 * [Jinga](https://jinja.palletsprojects.com/en/2.11.x/)